-Main Reasons Causing The Heating/AC System To Stop Working
+Main Reasons Causing The AC System Not Working

 It is not very uncommon to see faults with your car’s HVAC system, especially when it is old cars we’re talking about.
-It is not a rocket science to learn why your car’s heating or AC stop working.
+It is not rocket science to learn about reasons car AC not working.
 The reasons are pretty simple and understandable, and sometimes, you can even fix them at home.
-However, even of you cannot fox it yourself, learning about the reasons, can at least make you more aware of the symptoms.
+However, even if you cannot fix it yourself, learning about the reasons, can at least make you more aware of the symptoms.
 This, in turn, makes you more prepared.

 Usually, when your car’s cooling or heating breaks down, it is accompanied by weird sounds or smells.
 However, it is not always that any conspicuous symptoms may manifest themselves.
 This is why, it is important to know the reasons for HVAC failure, so you can take due care of it.